-Persuasion is a literary technique that writers use to present their ideas through reasons and logic to influence the audience.
-It may simply use an argument to persuade the readers, or sometimes may persuade readers to perform a certain action.
-Simply, it is an art of effective speaking and writing in which writers make their opinions believable to the audience through logic, invoking emotions and by proving their own credibility.
+Persuasion is a literary technique that writers use to present their ideas through reason and logic, in order to influence the audience.
+Persuasion may simply use an argument to persuade the readers, or sometimes may persuade readers to perform a certain action.
+Simply, it is an art of effective speaking and writing in which writers make their opinions believable to the audience through logic, by invoking emotions, and by proving their own credibility.

 Types of Persuasion

 It is linked with morality and ethics.
 In this method of persuasion, writers or speakers convince their audience of their goodwill and present themselves as trustworthy.
 In order to determine whether a writer is credible or not, the audience needs to understand his intention and his strong understanding of the subject.

 Logos comes of logic, therefore writers use logic, reasoning, and rationality to convince audiences of their perspectives.